qryxip/snowchains/README.md

 ---
 type: simple      # "simple", "interactive", or "unsubmittable"
 timelimit: 2000ms # optional
-match: exact      # "accept_all", "exact", or "float"
+match: exact      # "any", "exact", or "float"

 cases:
   - in: |